fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 }],
 ```

-An array of strings is applicable when there are multiple measures to be plotted on separate canvases without any additional configuration.
+An array of strings is applicable when you want to provide different configurations for multiple canvases.
+Refer to the code below:

 <<example code>>